emiralpseniz/weather-foreacast/README.md

 Currently the api is still implemented.
 Google's Maps API will be used to guess user's city.

 Users can access this page from `localhost:8080`.

+### Further Improvements
+The application can be easily containerized (Dockerized).
+This way the application can be run as many instances together.
+A further improvement on this can be to centralize configuration management (via Spring's config-server, HashiCorp's consul, etc.)

+Application does not have caching capability, using simple cache's can improve the response times.

+OpenWeatherMap API supports geolocation requests.
+In order to simplify getting user's city automatically, the logic can be changed to getting geolocation and passing it to the external API to get the forecasts.

+### Missing Parts
+Google SSO (honestly I didn't had time for this and didn't understand how to use it in the app) Backend app has tests included but there is no frontend testing and automated testing.